FengYuhan11223/git_first/README.md

-This is a version library for learning Git
+This is a version library for learning Git.

-This is the newly added content
+Git is a distributed version control system.

+Git is free software distributed under the GPL.